-CAMH will soon begin the planning process for this next phase of redevelopment, which will be an important stage in our redevelopment and will be an invaluable investment, not only in CAMH's future but in the future of mental health and addictions.
+CAMH has begun the planning process for this next phase of redevelopment, which will be an important stage in our redevelopment and will be an invaluable investment, not only in CAMH's future but in the future of mental health and addictions.

 Phase 1C Timelines

 Between now and mid-2015 Between now and mid-2015, we will be confirming the scope of the new Phase 1C buildings, including the total number of beds, and proceeding through an early design development stage.
 This will be achieved through the planning process,w hich will include a study of future mental health and addiction service trends, as well as a study of developments within CAMH since 2006 when we conducted our most recent master plan.
 We anticipate that we should be able to engage the community in the planning process in approximately mid-2014.